Table of Contents

 These are only some technologies from top brands that you need to know to determine which technology works best for you.

-Now that you’ve seen the 3 steps on how to choose a running shoe (2 steps only if you skip technology), you should be able to make the best decision in choosing your next running shoe.
+Now that you have seen the 3 steps on how to choose a running shoe, you should be able to make the best decision in choosing your next running shoe.